Ziggeo/vue-ziggeo/README.md

 ```

 ##### Screen Recorder
-Using Ziggeo you can also record your screen: <br/>
+Using Ziggeo you can also record your screen. <br/>
 In development mode with `localhost` you can test it with `Ziggeo` chrome/opera extensions which will be set automatically, FireFox support it by default. <br/>
 For production environment you have to generate your own extensions.
 [For more details](https://ziggeo.com/features/screen-recording) <br/>